MacGruber (TV series): Production

 MacGruber was a recurring sketch on Saturday Night Live from 2007 to 2010, co-created by comedian Will Forte and writers Jorma Taccone and John Solomon.
 Forte starred as the title character, an absurdist parody of the MacGyver television franchise.
 The sketches proved popular enough for a 2010 film adaptation of the character.
 Though the film was a box-office bomb in its original theatrical release, a growing cult following in the ensuing years, and continued enthusiasm from the creative team, led to development of a sequel.
 Focus shifted to a television project when another film was not seen to be financially viable.

 Following the cancelation of the sitcom The Last Man on Earth, which Forte created and starred in and Solomon wrote and directed, their focus returned to a MacGruber revival, which was pitched with Taccone to television networks in early 2019.
 In November 2019, Forte mentioned the possibility of Kristen Wiig and Ryan Phillippe returning to reprise their roles from the film.

 The MacGruber series was officially announced on January 16, 2020 when NBCUniversal, the distributor of both Saturday Night Live and the 2010 film, revealed the inaugural development slate for their then-upcoming streaming service Peacock.
 By April 2020, the scripts for all eight episodes were near completion.
 In August 2020, production was delayed due to the COVID-19 pandemic.
 On August 10, 2020, the series was officially given a series order, with Wiig and Phillippe in negotiations to star.

 Taccone invited director Christopher Nolan, who had publicly discussed his enjoyment of the 2010 film, to the initial table read for the series.
 Nolan was unable to attend, but sent an email regarding his anticipation for the project, including that "the world is waiting, the world is watching," which Taccone said was "an amazing way to start the read-through."
 In June 2021, production began in Albuquerque, New Mexico, and it was confirmed that Wiig and Phillippe would reprise their roles, with Sam Elliott, Laurence Fishburne, and Mickey Rourke being added to the cast.
 By August 2021, Rourke left the series and was replaced by Billy Zane.
 Joseph Lee Anderson would join the cast in a recurring role, with Timothy V. Murphy reprising his role from the film.
 Filming concluded on August 23, 2021.

-All eight episodes of the first season were released on Peacock on December 16, 2021.
+All eight episodes were released on Peacock on December 16, 2021.